Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

-\paragraph{Classifier-based Transfer} \citeN{Nater2011} address an action recognition scenario where the unseen activities to be recognized only have one labelled sample per new activity, with the help of other offline trained activities with many labelled data.
-They build a multiclass model which exploits prior knowledge of known classes and incrementally learns the new actions.
-Then the newly labelled activities are integrated in the previous model to update the activity model. \citeN{Zhao2010} propose an ensemble learning based method (OTL) that learns a classifier in an online fashion with data from the target domain, and combines it with the source domain classifier.
-The weights for the combination are adjusted dynamically on the basis of a loss function which evaluates the difference among the current prediction and the correct label of new incoming sample. \citeN{Tommasi2012} then extended OTL~\cite{Zhao2010} and addressed the case of online transfer from multiple sources.
+\paragraph{Self Labelling} Nater et al.~\citeN{Nater2011} address an action recognition scenario where the unseen activities to be recognized only have one labelled sample per new activity.
+They build a multi-class model which uses the prior knowledge of seen classes and progressively learns the new classes.
+Then the newly labelled activities are integrated into the previous model to update the activity model.
+Zhao and Hoi~\citeN{Zhao2010} propose an ensemble learning based online transfer learning method (OTL) that learns a classifier in an online fashion using the target data, and combines it with the pre-learned source classifier.
+The combination weights are tuned dynamically based on the loss between the ground-truth label of the incoming sample and the current prediction.
+Tommasi et al.~\citeN{Tommasi2012} then extended OTL \cite{Zhao2010} and addressed the case of online transfer learning from multiple sources.